kevinxu48/Data-410-Project-4/index.md

 The process of feature selection leaves the possibility of lurking variables, which is when the relationship between two variables is significantly affected by the presence of a third variable which has not been included in the modeling.
 Unsuitable for small data sets because

 # Gradient Boosting for Regression
+Gradient Boosting can be used for both classification and regression problems, but for this project we will only focus on its regression applications.
 The concept of Gradient boosting originated with the idea of turning a *weak learner*, a learner whose performance is marginally better than random guessing, into a stronger learner.
 Moreover, it combines the concept of Gradient Descent and "Boosting", such that an additive model in the form of a Decision Tree is added to a weak learner to optimize a loss function, in our case we will minimize the Mean Squared Error on the test sets through the addition of our Decision Tree.

 In general, say we are given a weak learner such as a regressor <img src="https://render.githubusercontent.com/render/math?math=F"> that for <img src="https://render.githubusercontent.com/render/math?math=n"> observations makes predictions: <img src="https://render.githubusercontent.com/render/math?math=F(x_i)"> for the ith observation for <img src="https://render.githubusercontent.com/render/math?math=i \in \{1,2,\cdots, n\}">.

 To turn <img src="https://render.githubusercontent.com/render/math?math=F"> into a stronger learner, a decision tree <img src="https://render.githubusercontent.com/render/math?math=h"> is trained with the goal of predicting the residuals.

-In other words, every leaf will contain a prediction as to the value of the residual The first effective application of Gradient Boosting was Adaptive Boosting (AdaBoost) which .
-The most successful form of the AdaBoost algorithm was for binary classification problems
+In other words, every leaf will contain a prediction as to the value of the residual The first effective application of Gradient Boosting was Adaptive Boosting (AdaBoost) which .The weak learners in AdaBoost are decision trees with a single split, called decision stumps.
+AdaBoost works by putting more weight on difficult to classify instances and less on those already handled well.

 ![Adaboost](https://user-images.githubusercontent.com/98488236/155223748-39688858-5414-4532-a3c2-93481563f01e.png)

 ## Extreme Gradient Boosting (XGB)